argoyal/mysql-backup-restore/README.md

 # mysql-backup-restore
-Service to backup and/or restore mysql databases using S3
+Service to backup and/or restore MySQL or PostgreSQL databases using S3

 ## How to use it
 1. Create an S3 bucket to hold your backups